superarts/weathereport/trunk/README.txt

 TODO

-Find more memory leaks.
+Find more memory leaks (checked with valgrind since rev 5).
 Improve coding style.
 Use access and lock to check cache existence to improve performance.
-Remove curlget from Makefile.

 MAINTENANCE

 It is recommended to add a cron job to remove the outdated cache files (and the downloaded data files, before the unlink feature is added).

 HISTORY

+Revision 6
+Removed curlget.h from weathereport.h, which was forgotten in the last commit.

 Revision 5
 Fixed a leak.